 The numbers on the street have changed since Cornelius’ time (and the time of the Advance article) and the name updated to include “Port,” a reference to the steamboat landing and other waterfront additions Cornelius and others were responsible for.
 Wilson references an old 1884 map, overlaid on a present-day map, to locate the exact spot where the Harrison Homestead would have been.
 He finds that it corresponds to today’s 203 to 209 Port Richmond Avenue, which today is home to No. 1 Chinese Kitchen takeout on the corner, All Star electronics shop, and a dental office.
 You can find a grainy photo of the Homestead in a later Advance article here.

 Wilson notes, “Cornelius Vanderbilt is largely forgotten on the street of his birth.
 It is fitting for the unsentimental man who knocked down the hotel where he courted his first wife.
 After all, his second wife, not the Commodore himself, chose to create the only record his birthplace.”

 The Advance also reports that in his later years, the Commodore was “fond of speaking of the old times, and hunted up acquaintances with whom he had been friendly in the early days.”
 The article is not complimentary however, stating that there was “no poetry in the composition of Cornelius” and that “he acquired a great fortune and one day died and left it at all at the mouth of the ugly tomb with the statue of the weeping woman on the top, which he had built for himself and ninety-nine other individuals of his blood.”

-In a fitting twist of fate, a portion of Vanderbilt Avenue in the Park Hill neighborhood of Staten Island was designated as “Wu-Tang Clan” District earlier this year, overlaying two very divergent histories of the borough.
+In a fitting twist of fate, a portion of Vanderbilt Avenue in the Park Hill neighborhood of Staten Island was designated as “Wu-Tang Clan” District in 2019, overlaying two very divergent histories of the borough.
 What would the Commodore think of that?